Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 ```

 ## CachedImage
- `CachedImage` provides a main functionality of FFImageLoading including cached image loading.
-A usage is very simmilar with the original `Image` class of Xamarin.Forms.
+ `CachedImage` is a main functional of `FFImageLoading`.
+Its usage is very similar to the  Xamarin.Forms `Image` class.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>